Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Lexicographic-shortest paths

-We also apply Dijkstra in Section~\ref{sec:SepFacePair} for a region subpiece $P_R$.
-First, we computed shortest path $X$ between two faces of the region subpiece in $O((|\partial P_R|^2 + |P_R|)\log|P_R|)$ time using Dijkstra.
-With an algorithm similar to the one above, we can instead compute a lex-shortest path between the two faces in $O((|\partial P_R|^2 + |P_R|)\log|P_R|\log^2n)$ time.
-Next, we cut open the region subpiece along this path and computed a shortest path in $G_X$ between each pair of duplicate vertices on the two copies of $X$.
-Using Reif's algorithm, we obtained a time bound of $O((|\partial P_R|^2 + |P_R|)\log^3|P_R|)$.
-We need to find similar shortest paths but with respect to weight function $w'$.
+We also use FR-Dijkstra in Section~\ref{sec:SepFacePair} to emulate Reif's minimum separating cycle algorithm.
+First, we computed a shortest path $X$ between two faces of the region subpiece using FR-Dijkstra.
+With an algorithm similar to the one above, we can instead compute a lex-shortest path between the two faces with an $O(\log^2n)$ time overhead.
+Next, we cut open the region subpiece along this path.
+The handling of external distances in the cut-open graph does not change, but the internal distances are recomputed.
+We recompute these as in Section~\ref{sec:FRint}.

-For each pair of duplicate vertices corresponding to a vertex $x\in X$, we assign the index of $x$ to both of them.
-Then the lex-shortest path between the two vertices in $G_X$ w.r.t.\ $w$ must be the shortest path w.r.t.\ $w'$.
-Hence, using the above Dijkstra algorithm, the total time spent on computing shortest paths w.r.t.\ $w'$ for $P_R$ is $O((|P_R| + |\partial P_R|^2)\log^3(|P_R|)\log^2n)$.